cgolda/sort-task/README.md

 ### Introduction:
 Per the request, the main function does a check to ensure that two sorted files do not contain any duplicate entries, and outputs file1 content that is not in file2 and the reverse.
-Additonally, there is functionality to generate the two lexigraphically sorted lists programtically through a Python module or through an API (currently disabled due to cost).
+Additonally, there is functionality to generate the two lexicographically sorted lists programtically through a Python module or through an API (currently disabled due to cost).
 This serves as the set up phase for this task.
 Lastly, there is a Pytest layer that ensures integrity of data from the generation to the final output phases.